-What you see What it means When you wake up: Reader When you wake-up on your first day of wearing a Sensor, your current glucose is 110 mg/dL.
-There is also the $\mathcal{R}$ symbol on the screen.
+What it means

+When you wake-up on your first day of wearing a Sensor, your current glucose is 110 mg/dL.
+There is also the symbol on the screen.

 During the first 12 hours of Sensor wear the R symbol will display, and you cannot use Sensor values to make treatment decisions during this time.
 Confirm Sensor glucose readings with a blood glucose test before making treatment decisions during the first 12 hours of Sensor wear when you see the R symbol.